Worldsensing launches official partner and service certification program

 Sales and service partners will be enabled to support the fast-growing customer base around the globe.

-BARCELONA, SPAIN, September 15, 2021 /EINPresswire.com/ -- Worldsensing, the global leader in the IoT remote monitoring of critical infrastructure, has launched an official partner program in a bid to double the number of accredited distributors and resellers worldwide by the end of 2022.
+BARCELONA, CATALONIA, SPAIN, September 15, 2021 /EINPresswire.com/ -- Barcelona, Spain, 15.
+September 2021: Worldsensing, the global leader in the IoT remote monitoring of critical infrastructure, has launched an official partner program in a bid to double the number of accredited distributors and resellers worldwide by the end of 2022.

 Worldsensing’s new program will formalize the ad-hoc partner signup process that has served the company well during its startup years, but needed to be restructured to handle soaring demand for wireless internet-of-things (IoT) monitoring solutions, said Arnold Dénes, Worldsensing’s Commercial Director.